LairdCP/BLE_Gateway_Firmware/docs/development.md

 *Run flash task*

 ## Debugging the Firmware
-Debugging the firmware on the Pinnacle 100 DVK is made possible because of the built in J-Link hardware on the DVK and the Cortex-Debug extension for VS Code.
+Debugging the firmware on the MG100 requires a J-Link debugger and the Cortex-Debug extension for VS Code.

 ### Cortex-Debug Setup
 Before debugging, some simple setup is required for Cortex-Debug.
 Go to **File -> Preferences -> Settings**.